caltechlibrary/acacia/htdocs/help/developers.md

 ==============

 This documentation is for the people developing and maintaining Acacia at Caltech Library.
-The audiance is application developers in the Digital Library group at Caltech Library.
+The audience is application developers in the Digital Library group at Caltech Library.

 - Source code at [GitHub](https://github.com/caltechlibrary/acacia)